tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

   * Decentralised Governance (masternodes govern, while the block chain funds development- in contrast, Bitcoin is controlled by few big miners and funded by 3rd party centralised institutions with self interests).[7]
 - Masternodes are given voting rights on proposals.
 Each masternode has a 1 vote and this vote can be used on budget proposals or important decisions;
 - Masternodes offer payouts in a way similar to staking- whether in a bear or bull market there is still a payout.[7]

+- Cryptoassets like Block Net and Exscudo will use masternodes to support their decentralized exchanges: Masternodes will oversee exchange transactions to facilitate cryptocurrency trading and offer fiat currency gateways.
+- BOScoin integrates masternodes for its smart contracts and adopts the masternode governing system for its Congress Network.
+- Syscoin applies masternode functionality to its decentralized marketplace.
+With Syscoin, users can access the blockchain equivalent of peer-run commerce sites like eBay.
+Masternodes will be responsible for facilitating anonymous and instant payments on the marketplace.

+Masternode application is quite flexible.
+It compensates for proof of work’s limitations and behaves almost like a buffed-up version proof of stake systems.
+Like proof of stake, it avoids the de-facto centralization mining pools bring to proof of work networks, and it consumes less energy than the proof of work model.
+Masternodes may promise enhanced stability and network loyalty, as larger dividends and high initial investment costs make it less likely that operators will abandon their position in the network.
+They can even be used to keep miners from stepping out of line.
+Under Dash’s model, masternodes on the second tier network monitor the first tier proof of work network.
+This gives masternodes full reign to reject or orphan blocks if their miner uses and outdated version of Dash or tries to manipulate block rewards.[23]

 #### Weaknesses